Coherent dynamics in soft-threshold integrate-and-fire networks: Discussion

 \section{Discussion}

-Patterns in neural activity are classically modeled using neural field equations such as the Wilson-Cowan and Amari-Grossburg models \cite{wilsonExcitatoryInhibitoryInteractions1972, amariDynamicsPatternFormation1977, grossbergLearningEnergyentropyDependence1969}.
-These can be derived as explicit mean-field theories for highly simplified microscopic models or by making strong assumptions like a separation of timescales between neural and synaptic dynamics \cite{ohiraMasterequationApproachStochastic1993,ginzburgTheoryCorrelationsStochastic1994,buiceFieldtheoreticApproachFluctuation2007,pintoQuantitativePopulationModel1996}.
+Patterns in neural activity are classically modeled using neural field equations such as the Wilson-Cowan and Amari-Grossburg models \cite{ amariDynamicsPatternFormation1977, grossbergLearningEnergyentropyDependence1969, wilson_mathematical_1973}.
+These can be derived as explicit mean-field theories for highly simplified microscopic models or by making strong assumptions like a separation of timescales between neural and synaptic dynamics \cite{buiceFieldtheoreticApproachFluctuation2007, ginzburgTheoryCorrelationsStochastic1994, ohiraMasterequationApproachStochastic1993, pintoQuantitativePopulationModel1996}.
 This complicates their relation to biophysical microscopic models.
-This discrepancy is one motivation for the development of next-generation neural field theories from specific microscopic models \cite{montbrioMacroscopicDescriptionNetworks2015, schwalgerMindLastSpike2019, byrneNextgenerationNeuralField2019}.
+This discrepancy is one motivation for the development of next-generation neural field theories from specific microscopic models \cite{ byrneNextgenerationNeuralField2019, montbrioMacroscopicDescriptionNetworks2015, schwalgerMindLastSpike2019}.

 Soft-threshold integrate-and-fire networks replace the nonlinear dynamics of spike emission with a probabilistic spike-and-reset rule, but other biophysical detail can be directly incorporated.
-This family of models is often studied with a population density approach, which exposes rigorous mean-field limits \cite{gerstnerPopulationDynamicsSpiking2000, demasiHydrodynamicLimitInteracting2015}.
-The mean-field limit can also be exposed through the joint density functional of network, rather than the population density \cite{robertDynamicsRandomNeuronal2016, ockerDynamicsStochasticIntegratefire2023}.
-The population density approach has recently been extended to networks with either spatial connectivity or delays, exposing Hopf or Turing bifurcations separately \cite{jabinDenseNetworksIntegrateandfire2024, dumontPatternFormationSpiking2024, dumontOscillationsFullyConnected2023, cormierHopfBifurcationMeanField2021}.
+This family of models is often studied with a population density approach, which exposes rigorous mean-field limits \cite{ demasiHydrodynamicLimitInteracting2015, gerstnerPopulationDynamicsSpiking2000, jabin_mean-field_2025}.
+The mean-field limit can also be exposed through the joint density functional of the network's state trajectories, rather than the population density \cite{ ockerDynamicsStochasticIntegratefire2023, robertDynamicsRandomNeuronal2016}.
+The population density approach has recently been extended to networks with either spatial connectivity or delays, exposing Hopf or Turing bifurcations separately \cite{cormierHopfBifurcationMeanField2021, dumontOscillationsFullyConnected2023, dumontPatternFormationSpiking2024, jabinDenseNetworksIntegrateandfire2024}.